 The first step TBF Founder Stephanie Squicciarini took in 2005 was to gather a Planning Committee for the Greater Rochester Teen Book Festival, made up of personnel from both public and school libraries.
 Her ultimate goal was to move beyond the walls of public libraries and school buildings to reach out to teen readers and writers.

 For more than ten years, TBF has been a collaborative venture between several school districts and the member libraries of the Monroe County Library System.
 MCLS provides library services to residents of Rochester and the twenty townships in the metropolitan region adjacent to the city.
-Additional librarians across three counties also volunteer on the Committee, working in collaboration with Nazareth College educators, TBF alumni, and interns.
+Additional librarians across three counties also volunteer on the Committee, working in collaboration with educators, TBF alumni, and interns.

 These staff members meet together monthly to plan all aspects of the event and carry out numerous tasks year round.
 Many of the Planning Committee members gain invaluable feedback in developing and evaluating TBF from their own libraries’ Teen Advisory Boards, increasing interest in the event as they discuss the visiting authors and their books before attending TBF.

 Each year, the Planning Committee tries to improve TBF.
 The cross-representation of the two types of libraries that often serve the same students in a community has helped significantly with locating teen talent to entertain at TBF, whether a DJ club, a step team, or a teen band.